Betsy Damon: Works in China

 Damon's collaborative public performance works in China put her into contact with city government, with whom she collaborated to build a 6-acre park along the Funan River in Chengdu's Jin Jiang District.
-Other collaborators included American landscape architect Margie Ruddick, The Living Water Garden was the first urban eco-environmental park in the world to take water as its theme.
+Other collaborators included American landscape architect Margie Ruddick and hydraulic engineer Huan Shi Da.
+The Living Water Garden was the first urban eco-environmental park in the world to take water as its theme.
 The park integrates water ecology, water treatment, and education.
 It includes a constructed wetlands that function as a biological water treatment system, a simulated natural forest community, and an environmental education center.
 After a variety of treatment processes, the river water flows back into the Fu River.
 The Living Water Garden filters around 50,000 gallons of water per day.

 The Living Water Garden won awards including the Waterfront Center's "Excellence on the Waterfront Award" in 1998, the "Environmental Design Award" jointly evaluated by the International Association for Environmental Design, and the 1998 UN Habitat Award.
 It is one of the most-visited parks in Chengdu.

 Publications

 Water Talks, 2022

-Damon's memoire Water Talks was published by SteinerBooks in 2022.
+Damon's memoir Water Talks was published by SteinerBooks in 2022.
 Anthropologist Dr. Jane Goodall wrote the foreword.
 Water Talks recounts Damon's early performance career, her transition into water activism, her collaborative public performance work in Chengdu and Lhasa, the Living Water Garden in Chengdu, as well as subsequent public art projects in the United States.